CloudChi/FX-Framework/E__Script_Folders_Module.md

 - Deprecated
   - No longer being used
   - Kept here temporarily instead of deleted, in case they need to be referenced
+  - May be of any previous script type:
+    - dpr: btn: my script (module)
+    - dpr: sub: my script (module)